Homepage of Giacomo Paesani

 Address: Department of Computer Science

-First year PhD student in the Algorithms and Complexity research group (ACiD).
+Third year PhD student in the Algorithms and Complexity research group (ACiD) in Durham.

 - (2009-2013) Bachelor Degree, Laurea Triennale, in Mathematics at the University of Rome, La Sapienza, with thesis "Analogies between Zariski topology and a topology defined upon logical formulas" under the supervision of professor Claudio Bernardi.